hdbham/BrighterAdoptions/src/_posts/AdoptionForHope.md

 ---
-title: "Adoption for Hope: Embracing a Journey of Love and Promise"
-image: assets/images/pic06.jpg
-excerpt: "The hope embedded within the heart of adoption nurtures dreams, heals wounds, and creates a world where every child finds solace and every family finds the boundless joy of unconditional love."
 layout: blog.njk
+title: 'Adoption for Hope: Embracing a Journey of Love and Promise'
+excerpt: >-
+  The hope embedded within the heart of adoption nurtures dreams, heals wounds, and creates a world where every child finds solace and every family finds the boundless joy of unconditional love.
+author: Hunter
+date: '2023-12-28T00:00:00-07:00'
+tags:
+  - post
+thumbnail: /assets/images/pic02.jpg
+imageAlt: kids playing with dog
 ---

 Dear Reader,